GDevigili/GDevigili/README.md

 **Data Science student** at Fundação Getúlio Vargas and IT Technician by Instituto Federal Catarinense. <br>
-My current projects are a <a href="https://github.com/GDevigili/rotom-bot-discord">discord bot</a> and some cheat sheets
+My current projects are a <a href="https://github.com/GDevigili/rotom-bot-discord">discord bot</a> and some cheat sheets.

 ### 💻 Languages:
 ```print("Python3")```